GNNRank: Learning Global Rankings from Pairwise Comparisons via Directed Graph Neural Networks: Approach

 \paragraph{Evaluation.}For evaluation, in addition to $\mathcal{L}_\text{upset, naive}$, we introduce another objective similar to $\mathcal{L}_\text{upset, naive}$ but penalizing predicted signs opposite to the actual signs more than predicted signs being zero, i.e. we distinguish predictions as ties or being opposite signs, which can also take integer rankings as input

-where the sign function acts element-wise, and $t$ is the number of nonzero elements in $\mathbf{M}'.$ However, although $\mathcal{L}_\text{upset, simple}$ distinguishes ties and opposite signs, this loss has a trivial solution of 1 by assigning the same score to all nodes, which means that whenever we achieve a value larger than 1, the model performs even worse than random guess, or it is not able to detect ties.
+where the sign function acts element-wise, and $t$ is the number of nonzero elements in $\mathbf{M}'.$ However, although $\mathcal{L}_\text{upset, simple}$ distinguishes ties and opposite signs, this loss can easily be made equal to one by assigning the same score to all nodes (i.e., making $\mathbf{r}$ a constant vector which corresponds to all ties), which means that whenever we achieve a value larger than one, the model performs even worse than trivial guess.

 When ground-truth rankings are available, we use the Kendall tau \cite{brandenburg2013comparing} values for evaluation, and select the model based on the lowest $\mathcal{L}_\text{upset, simple}$.